staivanov/MSSQL/README.md

 ## MS SQL exercises and solution based on SoftUni course.

 ## **Description**
-Exercises and their solutions based on SoftUni course for MS SQL.
 Every folder have two files: 1) *.docx with exercises  2) *.sql with solutions.
 Main query language is T-SQL.
 My database tool is SQL Server Management Studio 19 and MS Word (2021) for description on exercises.

 ## Requirements